 Carnival Corp. - In March, a couple from Broward County, that went through quarantine on a cruise ship off the coast of California, sued the Carnival Cruise Line.
 The personal injury victims' allegations were that the Carnival cruise ship failed to take precautions to prevent a coronavirus outbreak while sailing, although two passengers that disembarked earlier the ocean liner had coronavirus symptoms.

-The Grand Princess cruise ship, that is owned by Princess Cruises, part of the Carnival Corp. family, docked in Oakland, California, for nearly a week.
+The Grand Princess cruise ship, which is owned by Princess Cruises, part of the Carnival Corp. family, docked in Oakland, California, for nearly a week.
 The elderly couple from South Florida who was on the ship said Princess knew that at least two passengers who disembarked in February had symptoms of COVID-19.
 Yet, they didn't inform any passenger boarding that same day.

 According to the lawsuit filed in California federal court, the couple alleges that the cruise line's negligence put them at risk of immediate injury and caused emotional distress.
 Also, before the cruise left port to go at sea, the company knew of COVID-19 outbreaks, including deadly cases, on other cruise ships.